GSE Instructor Handbook: Preparing to Teach

 The Graduate School of Education (GSE) recognizes the importance of hiring faculty who have both current experience in the field and strong academic preparation, especially to teach professional development courses.
 Graduate study is oriented toward scholarship, research, and professional training.
 At the graduate level, students are members of a community of scholars and professionals working on the discovery and communication of knowledge.
 Our programs provide opportunities for advanced study and specialization and instill methods of independent investigation.
 As a result of the close association of advanced study and research, graduate students achieve an intellectual independence and maturity, which serves them after graduation.

 Follow the approved syllabus.
 Your course is part of a larger, well-designed program.
 Program faculty developed the syllabus with course objectives linked to program objectives and competencies.
 It is important that you address these objectives in your course.
 While every instructor has some freedom to choose the methods of instruction and assessment, it is critical that your course follow the approved course syllabus to address content tied to program goals.
 Substantive course changes require a formal approval process.

 If your course is an experimental or professional development course, discuss the objectives with your department chair, program director, or Continuing Education programmer.

 Follow the prescribed format for syllabi.
-The Graduate School of Education has developed a format for a course syllabus, which includes the Graduate School of Education’s mission and shared goals displayed in and conceptual framework.
+The GSE has developed a format for a course syllabus, which includes the GSE’s mission and shared goals displayed in a conceptual framework.
 We encourage you to weave these into course objectives, content, and evaluation/assessment of student learning.

-Use the GSE Syllabus Toolkit.
-The toolkit includes a syllabus template, sample syllabi, syllabus checklist, and links to standards.
+- Refer to the GSE Syllabus Toolkit.
+The toolkit includes a GSE syllabus template, sample syllabus, syllabus checklist, and links to standards.

 We also use—and encourage our students to use—APA Style when preparing materials for classes.
 For help with APA Style see Purdue's APA Style Page (Purdue Owl).